lukca94/solar_panel_DE2_project/README.md

 Hardware connection is showed on schematic below.
 ![schematic](https://github.com/user-attachments/assets/cd43df7a-ca8a-48cf-9797-bcc118313665)

 The schematic for the first prototype on the UNO arduino, unfortunately it does not have enough pins to read analog values.
 The first idea was to switch the signal source of one photoresistor with a current sensor (as shown in the schematic).
 Eventually we solved the problem by using the Arduino NANO board, which has up to 8 analogue pins.
 4 of these pins are used to read the voltage level on the divider consisting of a resistor (10k) and a photoresistor (PC0, PC1, PC2, PC3).
-The connectors PC4 (SDA) and PC5 (SCL), are used for serial synchronous communication IIC, for writing data to the display.
+The connectors PC4 (SDA) and PC5 (SCL), are used for serial synchronous communication I2C, for writing data to the display.
 We connected a probe to analog pin 6.

 The pins PB1 (D9) and PB2 (D10) are used to control the resistors.
 The control is done by PWM signal.